about us

 Fostering Equity & Inclusivity:

 We are committed to learning, unlearning, and advocating for systemic change in our local and global communities.
 Through fundraising and community programming, we support local and international mutual aid campaigns.
 As a queer-led organization, we operate from a lens of intersectionality.
 Our mission is to break down institutional barriers that have long prevented historically oppressed communities from accessing artistic spaces.
-We are dedicated to upholding principles of equity, justice, and inclusivity within all of our programming and spaces.
-All of our spaces are safe and inclusive for 2SLGBTQIA+, BIPOC, and people with disabilities.
+We are dedicated to upholding the principles of equity and justice within all of our programming and spaces.
+Our spaces are safe and inclusive for 2SLGBTQIA+, BIPOC, and people with disabilities.
 We do not tolerate any forms of racism, misogyny, violence (physical & verbal), or discrimination of any kind.

 Empowerment Through Authentic Self Expression: